DOI-USGS/ISIS3/Public-Release-Process.md

 This step requires that you have an rclone config for the `asc-docs` bucket.
 You can get credentials from vault.

-In the `$ISISROOT/docs` directory run the following commands, but replace <your-config> with your config for `asc-docs` and <version-number> with the version of ISIS you are releasing.
+In the `$ISISROOT` directory run the following commands, but replace <your-config> with your config for `asc-docs` and <version-number> with the version of ISIS you are releasing.
 For example if you config is called `s3-docs` and you are releasing 8.1.0, the first command would be `rclone sync --dry-run docs/8.1.0 s3-docs://asc-docs/isis-site/8.1.0/

 * Optionally add the `--dry-run` flag to test prior to actually uploading, `rclone sync docs/<version-number> <your-config>://asc-docs/isis-site/<version-number>/`
 * `rclone copy docs/index.html <your-config>://asc-docs/isis-site/`